 We hope you're looking forward to these changes and the others coming with the update- we're doing our best to make the mod a fun competitive experience, and we appreciate your patience as we try to sort through everything.
 It's always an ongoing process, so anything we overlook in this release, we'll keep addressing as we need to in future patches.
 This one in particular should be hitting ModDB on Thursday, June 28th.

 That's going to cover it for this update.
 If you have any other suggestions, please feel free to leave them on the comments of this news post, or visit our forums or the Corey Loses & Gul Survives Discord server, which has channels for all the Thrawn's Revenge mods.
 Next up will be Fall of the Republic tomorrow!

 Corey plays through Ascendancy talking about some of the balance and other changes coming in the near future, as we gear up for the Hapan addition coming...

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

-No downloads were found matching the criteria specified.
-We suggest you try the download list with no filter applied, to browse all available.
-Add download and help us achieve our mission of showcasing the best content from all developers.
+No files were found matching the criteria specified.
+We suggest you try the file list with no filter applied, to browse all available.
+Add file and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 Highest Rated (4 agree) 7/10